reececomo/Validator/README.md

 # Validator

 Validator is a user input validation library written in Swift.
-It's comprehensive, designed for extension, and leaves the UI up to you.
+It's comprehensive, designed for extension, and leaves the UI up to you

 Here's how you might validate an email address: